esi-neuroscience/syncopy/doc/source/tutorials/fooof.rst

 Let us first prepare
 suitable data.
-FOOOF will typically be applied to trial-averaged data, as the method is quite sensitive to noise, so we generate an example data set consisting of 200 trials and a single channel here:
+FOOOF will typically be applied to trial-averaged data, as the method is quite sensitive to noise, so we generate an example data set consisting of 500 trials and a single channel here (see `the Synthetic data tutorial <user/synth_data>` for details on this):

 .. code-block:: python
     :linenos: